haidersafdar786/upwork-leadfinder/README.md

 Search queries can also be complete Upwork search URLs.

 Existing job IDs are skipped across runs; add --force to process them again.
 Add --no-model for collection-only runs without identity or web enrichment.

 Output

 Each run is stored in:

 runs/<timestamp>_<feed>/

-The structure is:

 data/<job-id>.json   raw feed and job data result.json          one result per buyer manifest.json        completion marker